dbenesh82/automatic_copepod_tracker/compare_manual_vs_auto_tracking/testing_automatic_tracker.md

 I wrote a [script](../03tracking_cop_movement.py) to automatically track copepod movement in video recordings.
 This notebook explores its accuracy and how it might be improved.

 Recordings were two minutes long.
-The well-plates containing the copepods were dropped a few mm in a standardized way after a minute in order to observe the copepod response.
-When we plot copepod movement over the two minutes of recording, we clearly see there is a peak at the drop point.
+After a minute, the well-plates containing the copepods were dropped a few mm in a standardized way to observe the copepod response to a 'shock'.
+When we plot copepod movement over the two minutes, we clearly see there is a peak at the drop point.
 The drop happens so fast that copepods cannot be tracked during it.
-Rather, the peak in movements represents tracking mistakes.
+Rather, the spike in movement represents tracking mistakes.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-2-1.png)

-Looking at the distribution of copepod movements, there are some really big values.
+Looking at the distribution of copepod movements, there are some very big values.
 A value of 120 pixels means it jumped across the whole well in an eighth of a second, which is not realistic.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-3-1.png)